 Why Banned Books at Church?

-As a church, we feel it’s important to make these books available to the community.
-One of our core values as a progressive Christian community is to, “strive for peace and justice among all people, knowing that behaving with compassion and selfless love towards one another is the fullest expression of what we believe.”
+One of our core values as a progressive Christian community is to “strive for peace and justice among all people, knowing that behaving with compassion and selfless love towards one another is the fullest expression of what we believe.”
 Reading stories written by people with identities and life experiences different from our own helps us shift our perspective, develop empathy, and see more clearly the call to justice among all people.
 We can also find parts of ourselves in these stories, which helps us grow into the fullness of our being.
 Children, teens, young adults, and older adults can find affirmation in the books they read.
-Sometimes, stories even shine light on hidden and painful experiences letting readers know they are not alone.
+Sometimes, stories even shine light on hidden and painful experiences, letting readers know they are not alone.

 As progressive Christians, we are committed to a path of life-long learning.
-We can’t keep growing if we close our minds and shut out different ways of being in, experiencing, and understanding the world.
-Caring for the stories in banned books is one small, but important way of proclaiming our love for everyone, everywhere, all the time.
-Let’s read and celebrate banned books together!
+We can’t keep growing if we close our minds and shut out different ways of experiencing and understanding the world.
+Bearing truthful witness to people’s lives is part of Christian discipleship, not something to be ashamed of.
+Much like the Bible, recorded histories of people’s lives are not pornography.
+Using that word for LGBTQ+ stories or other hard topics is a political tactic, not an honest description.
+At St. Andrew’s, caring for the stories in banned books is one small but important way of proclaiming our love for everyone, everywhere, all the time.